elevels20/Group_10_Biological_Systems/Assignment1/README.md

  # Assignment 1

- The code and answers to each exercise are written in [CodeAssignment1.ipynb](CodeAssignment1.ipynb).
-To run the code, open the file and just run every cell starting from the top.
+## Code
+All solutions and code for this assignment are in **[CodeAssignment1.ipynb](CodeAssignment1.ipynb)**.
+To run the notebook:
+1. Open the file in Jupyter Notebook.
+2. Run all cells in order, starting from the top.

+## Objective
- The objective of this assigment was to learn more about metabolic modeling in COBRApy.
+The goal of this assignment was to get more experience with **metabolic modeling using COBRApy** and deepen our understanding of its applications.

+## Contributions
- Exercises 1, 2 and 3 were made by Evi Levels, i6368803.
+- **Exercises 1, 2, and 3** – completed by **Evi Levels, i6368803**